-Many people within a rehabilitation and recovery (R&R) environment will have a range of needs and presentations, including severe and enduring mental ill health, dementia, neuro-disability (brain injury or brain damage) and neurodevelopmental delays including autism and learning disabilities.
+Many people within a rehabilitation and recovery (R&R) environment will have a range of needs and presentations, including severe and enduring mental health needs, dementia, brain injuries, autism and a learning disability.
 People may also be moving into the setting from another service, and are likely to be referred from the NHS.

 Recovery is an ongoing, lifelong process

-Alongside taking part in one-on-one therapy sessions, these patients are encouraged to engage in other activities that challenge them to aid them to recovery.
+Alongside taking part in one-to-one therapy sessions, these patients are encouraged to engage in other activities that challenge them, to aid recovery.
 These include:

 - Preparing meals for other residents